Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

 - The Supreme Court ruled that trash placed at the curbside is unprotected by the Fourth Amendment.

-- New York City’s Rockefeller Center became a national landmark, Doppler radar was invented, and pubs in the UK were allowed to stay open for 12 hours a day—except on Sundays.
+- In 1988, New York City’s Rockefeller Center became a national landmark, Doppler radar was invented, and pubs in the UK were allowed to stay open for 12 hours a day—except on Sundays.

 - Margaret Thatcher became the longest-serving British prime minister of the 20th century.